kubernetes/enhancements/keps/sig-node/6063-pod-pid-limit/README.md

 With this enhancement: I can keep the node's `podPidsLimit` at a comfortable level (e.g., 4096) for trusted application pods.
-I can then set `spec.resources.limits.pid: "2048"` on agent pods to contain untrusted workloads.
+I can then set `spec.resources.limits.pids: "2048"` on agent pods to contain untrusted workloads.
 Because the kubelet enforces the lower of the two limits, agent pods are safely restricted to 2048, while trusted application pods can use the full node default of 4096.